 Using an action-reflection-action model of learning, students offer pastoral care to people struggling with loss, illness, and uncertainty.
 Together, the students reflect upon this work, build practical skills, develop their pastoral identities, and articulate theologies that grow out of their clinical work.
 In addition, students develop awareness and practices to sustain them as they offer compassionate pastoral care to others.

 Each program combines at least 300 hours of clinical work with at least 100 hours of educational time, in accordance with the policies and procedures of the Association of Clinical Pastoral Education (ACPE).
 For more information, please visit acpe.edu.

-- Full-Time Summer CPE Unit (for 11 weeks from late May to early August): This full-time, intensive program is open to seminarians, clergy, and lay people of all faiths.
+This full-time, intensive program is open to seminarians, clergy, and lay people of all faiths.
 Students conduct their clinical and educational work at The Mount Sinai Medical Center.
 They collaborate with other chaplains in the hospital’s busy Spiritual Care Department and have rich opportunities for learning in this large, urban hospital system.
 Students spend approximately ten hours per week engaged in educational seminars with their peers.
 Each student also has weekly individual supervision.
-Applications to this program may be submitted after January 1, 2015.
+We are now accepting applications for Summer 2015.
+Deadline for applications: March 1, 2015.